 If you’re confused about which recliner type to get, remember that it would depend on your needs and preferences.
 Here’s a gist of what I discussed above:

-- Power recliners boast more features compared to manual recliners.
+- Boast more features compared to manual models.
 Electric recliners can have features like zero-gravity reclining and often come with parts that move independently from its other parts.
-Manual recliners are usually only able to reach regular reclining features, rocking, gliding and swivel motions.
+Manual models are usually only able to reach regular reclining features, rocking, gliding and swivel motions.
 All of which, power recliners can also do.

 - Manual recliners are usually cheaper than good power recliners.

-- Power recliners tend to last longer than manual recliners.
+- Tend to last longer than manual models.

 How hard is it to semi-squat and then relax?
 Almost all recliners have some types of built in springs to cushion your fall and/or rock you back.